-We believe our revenue and profitability will also be dependent upon our success in licensing our technology to Tier 1 automotive suppliers, such as our previous partner, Continental, which represented 0% and 81% of revenue in the three months ended March 31, 2024 and 2023, respectively, that intend to use our technology in volume production of lidar sensors for OEMs.
-Delays of autonomy programs by OEMs that we are currently or will be working with through our Tier 1 partners could result in us being unable to achieve our revenue and profitability targets in the timeframe we anticipate.
+We believe our revenue and profitability will also be dependent upon our success in licensing our technology to Tier 1 automotive suppliers, such as our new Tier 1 partner, LITEON, or our previous partner, Continental, which represented 0% and 71% of revenue in the six months ended June 30, 2024 and 2023, respectively, that intend to use our technology in volume production of lidar sensors for OEMs.
+Delays in autonomy programs by OEMs that we are currently or plan to be working with through our Tier 1 partners could result in us being unable to achieve our revenue and profitability targets in the timeframe we anticipate, or at all.